merovex-archival/merovex.github.io/pages/10-philosophy-books.md

 modified_at: 2015-12-26 00:36
 ---

-This page is shamelessly ripped from [10 Philosophy Books to Bring to a Desert Island](http://www.intellectualtakeout.org/blog/10-philosophy-books-bring-desert-island)
+This page is shamelessly ripped from [10 Philosophy Books to Bring to a Desert Island](http://www.intellectualtakeout.org/blog/10-philosophy-books-bring-desert-island), with additional links to Audible works that are related.

 Dr. Gregory Sadler, known for his accessible YouTube videos on philosophy, was asked to name ten philosophy books he would bring to a desert island.
 In the video that appears at the bottom of this post, he chose the following books because they “encapsulate [many] other viewpoints” and “have a lot of meat” to them.